dogweather/forkful/content/en/bash/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing computer code without changing its external behavior.
-It's a vital practice to reduce complexity, improve maintainability, and keep your codebase healthy and easier to understand for both current and future developers.

 ## How to:
 Let's consider a simple Bash script that needs some refactoring.
 It's clunky, with repeated code and it's hard to follow: